This is the default option when accessing to the “Search” tab. This feature allows you to search metadata in any of the following types of elements:

 The searches are performed on all the elements imported in Elements Configuration, so if you have not imported them yet, you will end up with no results.

 In the example of the figure below, the results have been filtered using the search term “contact”.
 Ten views and one web service are returned.
-Both, the name and the description of the first view contains the search term, but none of its fields contains it (the number of Matched fields is 0).
-The name and description of the other views do not contain the search term, but they contain some fields whose name or description contains it (the number of fields verifying this condition is shown in the Matched fields).
-Clicking the number you can see the fields.
+Both, the name and the description of the first view contains the search term, but none of its fields contains it (the number of Matched Fields is 0).
+The name and description of the other views do not contain the search term, but they contain some fields whose name or description contains it.
 For example, the view customer has three fields whose name contains “contact” (contact_person, contact_phone and contact_email), and a field (address) whose description contains the search term.

 By default, the search term is case insensitive, so you would see the same results searching by “CONTACT” instead of “contact”.